apache/airflow/docs/apache-airflow/authoring-and-scheduling/dynamic-task-mapping.rst

 Named mapping
 -------------

 By default, mapped tasks are assigned an integer index.
 It is possible to override the integer index for each mapped task in the Airflow UI with a name based on the task's input.
 This is done by providing a Jinja template for the task with ``map_index_template``.
+This will typically look like ``map_index_template="{{ task.<property> }}"`` when the expansion looks like ``.expand(<property>=...)``.
 This template is rendered after each expanded task is executed using the task context.
 This means you can reference attributes on the task like this:

 .. code-block:: python